Sudbury Wolves: History

 The Wolves were the worst performing team in the entire Canadian Hockey League (CHL) in the 1980s, making the playoffs only once and not winning a single postseason game in the process.
-The club did manage to develop some notable players in this era, such as Pat Verbeek and Jeff Brown.
+The club managed to develop some notable players in this era, such as Pat Verbeek and Jeff Brown.
 A turning point in franchise history came in 1986 when local businessman Ken Burgess purchased the struggling club and initiated a major organizational turnaround.
 Sam McMaster was hired as general manager in 1988, and under his direction the team experienced renewed success, winning its first playoff series since 1979-80 when they defeated the Oshawa Generals in the first round of 1991-92 OHL playoffs.
 McMaster was named OHL Executive of the Year in 1989–90.

 From the early 1990s to the mid-2000s, the Wolves experienced mixed success.
 The club lost in Game 7 of the 1994-95 OHL semi-finals to the Detroit Junior Red Wings.
 A string of disappointing seasons came to an end in 2006–07 - the Wolves' 35th anniversary - when the team advanced to the OHL Finals, but ultimately lost to the Plymouth Whalers in six games.
 Coached by Mike Foligno, the Wolves roster that season featured several future NHL players, namely Marc Staal, Nick Foligno, Adam McQuaid, and Akim Aliu.

 From 2007 to 2016, the team generally struggled, including posting the worst season in franchise history in 2014-2015.
 In August 2012, the Wolves were sent to represent Canada at the 2012 Junior Club World Cup.
 Sudbury defeated the Waterloo Black Hawks of the United States Hockey League in the championship finals by a score of 2-0.
 In 2016, the Burgess family, at the time the longest-serving ownership group in the OHL, sold the team to Sudbury businessman Dario Zulich.
-Since Zulich's takeover, the team has been moving in a positive direction, drafting players such as Quinton Byfield and Ukka-Pekka Luukkonen, and winning a regular season division title in 2019-20.
+Since Zulich's takeover, the team has been moving in a positive direction, drafting players such as Quinton Byfield and Ukko-Pekka Luukkonen, and winning a regular season division title in 2019-20.